 A large part of Dr. Hall’s work is trying to understand the influence of nub scallops in the population.
 Scallops usually reproduce twice a summer; there is an early spawn around late June and a late spawn that occurs late in the summer or early fall.
 Scallops produce in the late spawn are referred to as “nubs” because they are very tiny their first fall.

 Only about 40% of the late-spawned nubs reproduce during the following summer, since they are often not mature enough until water temperatures become too low in the fall.
 However, Val found that they are able to reproduce throughout their second summer, something that early-spawned classic scallops cannot do.
 Thus, the nubs have more total opportunities to spawn during the two-year lifespan of the species, making them very important in maintaining the bay scallop population under detrimental environmental conditions.
 For example, an algal bloom or “rust tide” in 2009 wiped out most of the early-spawned larvae and juveniles, but dissipated before the late spawn began.

 Dr. Hall was mentored by her SMAST doctoral committee, and worked very closely with her colleagues Dr. Bob Kennedy (MMA Senior Research Fellow), Dr. Peter Boyce (MMA Research Associate) and Tara Riley (Nantucket Town Shellfish Biologist).

-The Nantucket Shellfish Association and the Nancy Sayles Day Foundation have been generous supporters of the Bay Scallop Research Project.
-Their financial support and the work of dozens of MMA interns and volunteers have been critical to the success of the project and a great support to Val Hall.
+The Nantucket Shellfish Association and the Nancy Sayles Day Foundation have been generous financial supporters of the Bay Scallop Research Project.
+Their support and the work of dozens of MMA interns and volunteers have been critical to the success of the project.